tezc/sc/README.md

 Common data structures and utilities for C. (C99)

 Each folder is stand-alone and contains a single .h .c pair.
-There is no build, copy paste files you want into your project.
+There is no build, copy .h .c files you want.

 ### List